 What Is The Six-Month Presumption?

 The six-month presumption is established by regulation.
-You would think it says something simple like: if you spend no more than six months in California, you’re not a resident.
+You would think it says something simple like: if you spend no more than six months in California during any calendar year, you’re not a resident.
 That’s the popular online version.
 And frankly it’s the version many auditors for the Franchise Tax Board (California’s tax authority) seem to have in mind.
 But that’s not the legal rule.

 These qualifiers call for some parsing.